BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 ## Children’s Privacy

-- App is suitable for all ages.
-- Does not knowingly collect personal information from children under 13.
-- Any future ads will comply with child-safe standards and COPPA.
+- Basic Notes is intended for a general audience.
+On Google Play its target audience is declared as **18 and over**, and the app is **not directed at children**.
+- The app is not age-restricted or age-gated: it simply is not aimed at or marketed to children, and it contains no content, advertising, or features designed to appeal to them.
+- Through normal use, no personal information reaches us from anyone, of any age — notes stay on the device and are never sent to us.
+- We do not knowingly collect personal information from children under 13 (or the equivalent minimum age in your country).
+The only way information can reach us at all is if someone chooses to email us.
+If you believe a child has sent us personal information, contact us at the address below and we will delete it.

 ---